alegrigoriev/AlegrDiff/ReadMe.txt

 Allow doublequotes in the search pattern
-Assign an index to the files during original sort (for faster sorting) Make icons for the dialogs
-Use OnActivateApp to refresh the files
+Assign an index to the files during original sort (for faster sorting) Use OnActivateApp to refresh the files
-Make sure to report read errors and file unaccessible errors during fingerprint creation.
+Make sure to report read errors and file unaccessible errors during fingerprint creation. make word by word comparison in MatchStrings
-Copy binary dump as text
-make word by word comparison in MatchStrings
 Make HTML help